-Generate and provide new ideas (innovative, with a vision for the future; creative)

-Serve as a catalyst for group action (inquisitive, extroverted; like to build on the ideas of others)

-Be practical (reliable and conservative; realist that gets work done)

-Be the driving force (dominant, authoritative, decisive; driving toward objectives)

-Be supportive of group members (sympathetic, considerate; draw upon the best from others)

-Consult with others (even-tempered team players)

-Be a critical judge (calm critic; source of quality control), and

-Detail type (meticulous with detail, orderly, possibly compulsive)
+- Generate and provide new ideas (innovative, with a vision for the future; creative) - Serve as a catalyst for group action (inquisitive, extroverted; like to build on the ideas of others) - Be practical (reliable and conservative; realist that gets work done) - Be the driving force (dominant, authoritative, decisive; driving toward objectives) - Be supportive of group members (sympathetic, considerate; draw upon the best from others) - Consult with others (even-tempered team players) - Be a critical judge (calm critic; source of quality control), and - Detail type (meticulous with detail, orderly, possibly compulsive)

-One has probably noticed that some of the attributes from the MBTI and the KAI are used to describe the contribution of individuals to team efforts.
-Innovator is important for providing new ideas for the team to consider while the attempts to modify existing Adaptor processes to solve novel problems.
-MBTI Extrovert provides the spark that serves as the catalyst for team action.
+One has probably noticed that some of the attributes from the MBTI and the LFP are used to describe the contribution of individuals to team efforts.
+Providing new ideas is important for the team to consider while the other members attempt to modify existing processes to solve novel problems.
+The MBTI Extrovert provides the spark that serves as the catalyst for team action.
 Von Oech's Warrior is decisive and pushes the team to accomplish its goals.
 The MBTI Feeler is aware of the importance of interpersonal relationships and can help Von Oech's Judge in selecting a solution.

-The point is that individual preferences affect the roles that we prefer within groups so we should be aware of their potential While the Leader Feedback impact.
-Program will provide feedback on each of the eight roles, a modified version of this measure, titled the Adaptability Portfolio, distills these eight into three roles that are most closely related to creative team processes: Catalyst, Driving, and New Ideas.
+The point is that individual preferences affect the roles that we prefer within groups so we should be aware of their potential impact.
+While the Leader Feedback Program will provide feedback on each of the eight roles, a modified version of this measure, titled the Adaptability Portfolio, selects three roles most closely related to openness and creativity: Catalyst, Driving, and New Ideas.
 Feedback derived from the Adaptability Portfolio provides insight on the preferred roles as members of a problem-solving team and the implications of those roles.
 Awareness also informs us that we may have to assume certain roles even though they may be out of our comfort zone in order to support team creativity and performance.